Top 15 Unusual Countries to Study Abroad To Consider This Year

 15. Malaysia

 Malaysia is one of the most beautiful countries in Asia and undoubtedly one of the cheapest countries to study abroad.
 Its capital, Kuala Lumpur, came first for affordability in the QS Best Student Cities 2016, and most students will only need about $3,550 per year to live comfortably in Malaysia.
-Malaysia is also home to a number of branch campuses of international universities, such as the UK’s University of Nottingham or Australia’s Monash University, offering the opportunity to gain a degree accredited by these institutions at a lower cost.
+Malaysia is also home to several branch campuses of international universities, such as the UK’s University of Nottingham or Australia’s Monash University, offering the opportunity to gain a degree accredited by these institutions at a lower cost.

 There you have it.
 15 unusual countries to study abroad you should consider in 2020.
 Which one of these countries appealed to you the most?
-Tell us about it in the comment’s section below.
+Tell us about it in the comment section below.
 If you are yet to subscribe to the After School Africa channel, now is a good time to subscribe.
 Until next time, YOUR SUCCESS MATTERS!

 Leave a Comment